learning2hash/learning2hash.github.io/resources.md

 Here are a few recommended books on large-scale machine learning:

-- **[Mining of Massive Datasets](https://amzn.to/42PeRDM)**: *(affiliate link)* This classic book explores large-scale data mining techniques, including graph processing, clustering, recommendation, and Locality-Sensitive Hashing (LSH).
+- **[Mining of Massive Datasets](https://amzn.to/42PeRDM)**: This classic book explores large-scale data mining techniques, including graph processing, clustering, recommendation, and Locality-Sensitive Hashing (LSH).
 It's a core resource for anyone working on scalable algorithms for big data.

-- **[Introduction to Information Retrieval](https://amzn.to/3WHTNvo)**: *(affiliate link)* Authored by Manning, Raghavan, and Schütze, this book is essential reading for understanding search engines, indexing, relevance, and vector space models — including chapters on hashing for text retrieval.
+- **[Introduction to Information Retrieval](https://amzn.to/3WHTNvo)**: Authored by Manning, Raghavan, and Schütze, this book is essential reading for understanding search engines, indexing, relevance, and vector space models — including chapters on hashing for text retrieval.

-- **[Efficient Processing of Deep Neural Networks](https://link.springer.com/book/10.1007/978-3-031-01766-7)**: *(affiliate link)* A practical and theoretical guide to optimizing deep neural networks for deployment.
+- **[Efficient Processing of Deep Neural Networks](https://link.springer.com/book/10.1007/978-3-031-01766-7)**: A practical and theoretical guide to optimizing deep neural networks for deployment.
 It covers model compression, quantization, and hashing, making it highly relevant for efficient deep hashing research.

-- **[Similarity Search: The Metric Space Approach](https://amzn.to/46ZLVLV)** *(affiliate link)* by Zezula et al.: A foundational text on similarity search in metric spaces, offering deep insight into indexing and retrieval techniques that predate modern hashing but remain highly relevant.
+- **[Similarity Search: The Metric Space Approach](https://amzn.to/46ZLVLV)** by Zezula et al.: A foundational text on similarity search in metric spaces, offering deep insight into indexing and retrieval techniques that predate modern hashing but remain highly relevant.

-- **[Foundations of Data Science](https://amzn.to/47gHAms)** *(affiliate link)* by Blum, Hopcroft, and Kannan: A mathematically rigorous treatment of data science topics, including high-dimensional geometry, random projections, and algorithms that underlie LSH and related hashing techniques.
+- **[Foundations of Data Science](https://amzn.to/47gHAms)**  by Blum, Hopcroft, and Kannan: A mathematically rigorous treatment of data science topics, including high-dimensional geometry, random projections, and algorithms that underlie LSH and related hashing techniques.

-- **[Deep Learning](https://amzn.to/47updLU)** *(affiliate link)* by Goodfellow, Bengio, and Courville: The definitive book on deep learning.
+- **[Deep Learning](https://amzn.to/47updLU)** by Goodfellow, Bengio, and Courville: The definitive book on deep learning.
 While not specific to hashing, it provides the theoretical backbone for understanding the neural network architectures used in deep supervised hashing models.

 ### 🗃️📥 Pre-Processed Datasets for Download